| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Quick Summary:

-• Social media addiction refers to the uncontrolled excessive use of digital platforms even when this usage has adverse impacts on everyday life.
+• Social media addiction refers to the uncontrolled and excessive use of digital platforms even after knowing this usage has adverse impacts on everyday life.

-• It can impact on sleep and mental health, productivity and relationships.
+• It can impact sleep and mental health, productivity and relationships.

-• The typical symptoms are the overuse of the screen, anxiety in not being online and lack of concentration.
+• The symptoms are the overuse of the screen, anxiety, and lack of concentration.

-• Dopamine-driven reward loops and FOMO increase addictive behavior.
+• Dopamine-driven reward loops and FOMO may increase the addictive behavior.

-• It can be assisted by such simple lifestyle habits as screen time restrictions, digital detox and offline activities.
+• It can be controlled by few simple lifestyle habits such as screen time restrictions, digital detox and engaged in offline activities.

 • Good digital behavior enhances emotional balance, sleep quality and wellbeing.